Experience Abel Tasman In a Day

 Each summer, thousands of backpackers and other budget travelers flock to New Zealand for a number of reasons – the sun, the beaches, the hiking, or the jaw-dropping landscapes that New Zealand provides.
-Many of these travelers come to New Zealand to hike a ‘Great Walk’ – one of several tramping tracks Beach on the Abel Tasmanfound around the North and Sound Islands.
+Many of these travelers come to New Zealand to hike a ‘Great Walk’ – one of several tramping tracks found around the North and Sound Islands.
 Be it the Milford Track on the South Island, or the Tongariro Circuit on the North Island, these tracks are inexpensive and rewarding ways to travel New Zealand.

 One of these Great Walks is the Abel Tasman Coastal Track which is located only an hours drive away from Nelson in the Abel Tasman National Park.
 The track takes you through dense rain forests with views of beautiful blue bays and tropical islands, across white sandy beaches, and provides an excellent opportunity to take in some fine, New Zealand views.
 From end to end, the Abel Tasman Coastal Track stretches 51km and can be completed in anywhere from 3 to 5 days, depending on your motivation and level of fitness.